Skip to Main Content

 Can your art directors work on period productions?

-Our art directors have deep expertise in Japanese historical periods — from Heian-era court culture and samurai-era castle towns to Meiji-era modernisation and the post-war economic miracle.
-Toei Kyoto Studios offers ready-made Edo-period sets, and our professionals understand the nuances of Japanese historical architecture, from castle construction to merchant-house interiors.
+Our art directors know Japanese historical periods in depth.
+They cover Heian-era court culture, samurai-era castle towns, Meiji-era reform, and the post-war boom.
+Toei Kyoto Studios offers ready-made Edo-period sets, and our pros grasp the fine points of Japanese historical building style, from castle work to merchant-house interiors.

 How do art directors work with location shoots?

-Art directors adapt real locations to match your production's visual requirements — adding or removing elements, adjusting colors and textures, and ensuring locations integrate seamlessly with constructed sets.
-Japan's range from ancient Kyoto temples to futuristic Tokyo districts offers remarkable contrast within short distances.
+Art directors shape real locations to fit your production's visual needs.
+They add or strip out elements, tune colors and textures, and make sure each location blends cleanly with built sets.
+Japan runs from ancient Kyoto temples to futuristic Tokyo districts, so you get striking contrast within short distances.

 What's the typical prep time needed?

-Prep time varies by project complexity.
-Features typically need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
-In Japan, additional lead time is recommended for temple and shrine filming permits, which require advance coordination with individual religious institutions.
+Prep time depends on how complex the project is.
+Features mostly need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
+In Japan, we advise extra lead time for temple and shrine filming permits, since these call for early planning with each religious institution.

 Do your art directors speak English?

-Yes, our art directors for international productions are fluent English speakers experienced in bridging Japanese and Western production cultures.
-They also speak Japanese, which is essential for coordinating with local vendors, studio staff, and the Agency for Cultural Affairs when filming at heritage sites.
+Yes, our art directors for global shoots speak fluent English and bridge Japanese and Western production cultures with ease.
+They speak Japanese too, which is key when working with local vendors, studio staff, and the Agency for Cultural Affairs at heritage sites.

 ACT 04 — On Set